realifetech/ios-playbook/operations/codereviewandqa/README.md

 If changes are required, specify them in your comment.
 You can then edit your checklist when the changes have been made.

 ### References 📕
 - [Coding standards](https://github.com/raywenderlich/swift-style-guide).
-We follow Ray Wenderlich's style guide ⬅.
+We follow Ray Wenderlich's style guide.
 - [Linting](https://github.com/realm/SwiftLint).
 We use Realm's SwiftLint tool, which will fail the build if there are more than 6 warnings.
 - [Code smells](codesmells.pdf).
 Our favourites are below, with tips to fix inside the link ⬅.
    - **Duplicated code:** if you see the same code in more than one place, it should be unified